CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 And it is clear the assumptions of normality are not met, especially for those low values.

-For careful work, we should probably use bootstrapped confidence intervals or something similar, but given how long these models take to fit, that is not practical.
+For careful work, we should use bootstrapped confidence intervals, but given how long these models take to fit, that is not practical.
 Besides, it is probably overkill for our needs, as relationships are generally highly significant and sample sizes large.

 ### Estimated Marginal Means

-Reliably calling `emmeans()` for `gamm()` models requires creating a call object and associating it with the model (e.g., as `do_gamm$gam$call`).
+Calling `emmeans()` for `gamm()` models requires creating a call object and associating it with the model (e.g., as `do_gamm$gam$call`).
 (See the `emmeans` “models” vignette for more info, although not all strategies recommended there worked for us).

 We first create the call object, then associate it with the model, and finally manually construct a reference grid before calling `emmeans()`